logoassistant-ui

 useAssistantState

-The selector function receives all available scopes and should return a specific value.
-The component re-renders only when that value changes.
+The selector function receives all available scopes for your component's location and should return a specific value.
+The component re-renders only when that returned value changes.

 Common patterns: